dylncheng/spacestagram/README.md

 # SPACESTAGRAM

-## Mock social media platform created using NASA Mars API
+#### Mock social media platform created using NASA Mars API and React

 # How to Run: